 Cookies are small pieces of information, stored in simple text files, placed on your computer by a web site.
 Cookies can be read by the web site on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the web page, or a unique identification number so that the website can “remember” you on your return visit.
 Generally speaking, cookies do not contain personal information from which you can be identified, unless you have furnished such information to the website.

-What types of cookies do Peavoy Financial Planning use?
+What types of cookies do Peavoy Financial Planning Limited use?

-Peavoy Financial Planning uses some of the following Cookie types:
+Peavoy Financial Planning Limited uses some of the following Cookie types:

 |Cookie Type||Cookie Purpose|

 |Necessary||These cookies are essential in order to enable you to move around websites and use the websites’ features, such as accessing secure websites or secure areas of websites.
 Without these cookies, some services cannot be provided.|

 |Functionality||These cookies allow Peavoy Financial Planning’s websites to remember choices you make and can provide enhanced, more personal features.
 These cookies can also be used to remember changes you have made on any parts of web pages that you could customise.
 They may also be used to provide services you have asked for such as watching a video.
 Other examples include cookies that keep track of your progress when filling online application forms.|

 |Performance||These cookies collect information about how visitors use a website, for instance which pages visitors go to most often, and if they get error messages from web pages.
 These cookies don’t collect information that identifies a visitor.
 All information these cookies collect is aggregated and therefore anonymous.|